-Keeping hips level, bring one weight up to shoulder height, pointing elbow directly toward the ceiling.
+B. Keeping hips level, bring one weight up to shoulder height, pointing elbow directly toward the ceiling.
 Engage core and legs the entire time.

-Grab a set of 3- to 5-pound dumbbells and stand with feet hip-width apart, knees slightly bent and tailbone tucked.
+A. Grab a set of 3- to 5-pound dumbbells and stand with feet hip-width apart, knees slightly bent and tailbone tucked.
 Keeping upper arms close to body, bring hands out to your sides so that forearms are parallel to the floor.

-Grab a set of 3- to 5-pound dumbbells and bend arms to form two right angles.
-Maintain the bend as you lift arms up to shoulder height.
+A. Grab a set of 3- to 5-pound dumbbells and bend arms to form two right angles.
+Maintain the bend while lifting arms up to shoulder height.

-Stand with feet hip-width apart, knees slightly bent, and chest lifted.
+A. Stand with feet hip-width apart, knees slightly bent, and chest lifted.
 Hold the handles of the band with palms facing up.
 Step back so there is tension on the band.

 Snatch Grip Bar Hold

-Take a band and pull it out to shoulder width, palms facing forward.
+A. Take a band and pull it out to shoulder width, palms facing forward.
 Hold shoulder blades down and back, keeping chest up.

-Stand with feet hip-width apart, knees slightly bent.
+A. Stand with feet hip-width apart, knees slightly bent.
 Shift hips back, bringing torso parallel to the ground.
 Keep glutes and core engaged the entire time.

-Place hands on squat bar slightly wider than shoulder width.
+B. Place hands on squat bar slightly wider than shoulder width.
 Bend elbows and bring the bar up toward chest.

-Hold a pair of 3-pound weights.
+A. Hold a pair of 3-pound weights.
 Bend knees and shift hips back, bringing torso parallel to the ground.
 Keep glutes and core engaged the entire time.
 Draw elbows up to shoulder height, forming a 90-degree position with the arms.